RedHatOfficial/ansible-role-redhat_satellite6_installation/playbook_example/README.md

     playbook.
     You can see examples in [example-vars.yml](./vars/example-vars.yml)

-##Requirements

-- requirements are defined in [requirements.yml](./requirements.yml)
-- for instll all requirements pleas run:
-``ansible-galaxy install -f -r requirements.yml -p roles/``

 ##Execution

 - For execute playbook with whole process of deployment run:
   ``ansible-playbook -u root -i host.target -e '{satellite_deployment_vars: ./vars/path_to_your_vars.yml}' ./config.yml``

-- You can also only update or run specific ation with scpecify appropriate
+- You can also only update or run specific action with specify appropriate
   tags:
 ``ansible-playbook -u root -i host.target -e '{satellite_deployment_vars: ./vars/path_to_your_vars.yml}'
-  --tags=update_stallite ./config.yml``
+  --tags=update_satellite ./config.yml``

 you can also exclude some tags with ``--skip-tags`` parameter of ansible-playbook command.